drwatson1/AspNet-Core-REST-Service/README.md

 # Getting Started

 ## Using Visual Studio
 1. Install the extension from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=sergey-tregub.asp-net-core-restful-service-template#overview) or download and install the latest version from [GitHub](https://github.com/drwatson1/AspNet-Core-REST-Service/releases/latest).
 Also, you can install it from Visual Studio.
 To do so click on "Tools/Extensions and Updates..." menu item, then select "Online/Visual Studio Marketplace/Templates" on the left pane, search for "ASP.Net Core RESTful Service Template," select it and click "Download" button.
 Please note!
-The latest version of the template is targeted to the .Net Core 3.1.
-If you need a template for the 2.x version use one of the previous versions of the template.
+The latest version of the template is targeted to the .Net 6.0.
+If you need a template for the 3.1 or 2.x version use one of the previous versions of the template.
 1. Restart Visual Studio
 1. Click on "File/New Project..." menu item
-1. Expand "Installed/Visual C#/.NET Core" on the left pane
-1. Select "APS.Net Core RESTful Service" and click OK button.
+1. Select "APS.Net REST API Service" and click OK button.
-1. Select either "IIS Express" or "ASPNetCore.Sevice1" mode and run a service
+1. Select either "IIS Express" or "RestApi.Sevice1" mode and run a service
 1. Open a browser and navigate to [http://localhost:5000/swagger](http://localhost:5000/swagger) to see an API documentation
 1. Play around with the API.
 Try to add a new product or update one